QuotedTF/duelingbook-dark-minimal/README.md

  * Edison field (classic, without pendulum zones)

+ * Deck builder (DB now uses actual divs rather than a static .svg background, it's going to take a while to replicate my bg using css)

 ## EXPERIMENTAL

 I'm tinkering with anime card frames.
 The stylesheet for those is standalone and in a separate file so you can choose whether or not to use it.